 Asking your groomsmen to be at your wedding is one of the first items on the groom’s wedding checklist.
 But, once you’ve asked your groomsmen to be in the wedding party, the next hurdle is figuring out what they’re going to wear while you say you are “I do’s”—and that includes their groomsmen ties.

-But how, exactly, do you go about choosing a tie?
-What things do you need to consider?
+It's a lot to think about.
+So how, exactly, do you go about choosing a tie?
+What things do you need to consider when evaluating wedding ties?
 And, with so many ties out there, how do you narrow down your options and find the right tie for your groomsmen?

-When you think of a wedding tie, chances are, the first thing that pops into your mind is a traditional necktie.
+When you think of a wedding tie, chances are, the first thing that pops into your mind is a traditional necktie—a look that will work for just about any wedding party and event.

-Traditionally, the groomsmen would all wear the same attire—including the same tie.
-Normally, all your groomsmen will wear a matching tie and it will usually be in the complement of your wedding color.
-But, no rule book says you have to keep things traditional.
+That being said, there's no rule book that says you have to keep things traditional with your groomsmen attire.
 Mismatching bridesmaid's dresses have become a serious trend in recent years—and there’s no reason that you can’t embrace that same mismatching philosophy on the groom’s side.

 If you do decide to have your groomsmen wear different ties, the key to making them look “purposely mismatched”—instead of looking like each groomsman just wore whatever tie he felt like wearing that day—is to tie the look together (pun intended!) and create visual consistency with at least one feature.